omwdunkley/crazyflieROS/README.md

 Useful for continuously reading sensor data
 Maxes out at 100hz
 What can be logged is specified in the firmware.
 Logs are then requested from the client and the flie starts pushing the data back
+**Update:** [here](https://github.com/bitcraze/crazyflie-clients-python/blob/master/examples/basiclog.py) is an example.

 _TODO: Examples of how to add parameters to the firmware and set/read them from the client side code_

 ##### Commander
 Primitive but fast way to throw values at the crazyflie.
-Only used for sending it command data, eg roll, pitch yaw Recommened to use at 100hz, more
+Only used for sending it command data, eg roll, pitch yaw Recommened to use at 100hz.
+Send a command at least once every 2 seconds to keep the flie alive.

 _TODO: Show the function that reads the variables in the firmware and the client side code that sends them_